 - B. All Applications must include a BH-20 attached.
-Use Forms BH20c-g to project implementation costs.
-Further instructions are found in the "Instructions for Filling out Plans for One Application." - C. Email the final documents to the designated DBH staff member and CC your assigned region representative or the Network Administrator.
+Use Forms BH20 (Appendix L) to project implementation costs. - C. Email the final documents to the designated DBH staff member and CC your assigned region representative or the Network Administrator.
 These documents contain PHI, so please do not send them to the general DBH email box or network operations email box.

 These documents must be sent securely.

-Appendix D - Flex Funds Guidelines
+Appendix E: Flex Funds